"People to people" travel to CUBA by US Citizens has been revolked.

 Independent leisure travel for Americans is not allowed inspite of the recent and continuing changes.
 You are NOT free to sit on the beach soaking up the sun as you would on a typical Caribbean island.

 US Citizens are required to sign an affidavit confirming that they are traveling under a People-to-People license or one of the approved travel categories and are aware of the travel rules and participants are required to return a copy of their passport photo page, complete a visa application form and travel reservation forms at the time of booking as provided by each authorized company.

 Cuba remains under U.S. sanctioned embargo which is stringently enforced, there are still limitations on what and how much may be brought back to the US.
 Recent changes may now allow limited purchase of Cuban cigars, rum or coffee, be sure to verify before buying even if the items were purchased at a “duty-free” shop in the Havana Airport, customers come from a multitude of countries, not just the US!

 U.S. Departments Of Commerce & Treasury Fact Sheet

 U.S Department Of The Treasury FAQ CUBA Questions

-CUBA is has not an inexpensive getaway but POPULAR CRUISE LINES are scrambling to provide affordable itinearies from Florida ports to include this culture filled destination, many offering an overnight in Havana.
+CUBA is not an inexpensive getaway but POPULAR CRUISE LINES have are created affordable itinearies from several Florida ports INCLUDING Cuba cruises from Port Canaveral.

 CALL me to discuss these legal "people to people" travel opportunities that are available for US Citizens to experience CUBA!